This post was contributed by Sean Swanick, the Librarian for Middle East and Islamic Studies at Duke.

 Turkey is a remarkably diverse country with a population of some 85 million people.
 My purpose was to find (elusive) books, make new contacts, and to continue expanding my knowledge of Turkey, Turkish, Ottoman, and related matters to better help students and researchers.

-In Turkey, I spent time wandering the many delightful sahaf çarşılar (second-hand book markets) of Istanbul, the country’s capital city.
-This was followed by visits to Diyarbakır and Mardin, two smaller towns in the south.
+In Turkey, I spent time wandering the many delightful sahaf çarşılar (second-hand book markets) of Istanbul, the country’s cultural capital city.
+This was followed by visits to Diyarbakır and Mardin, two smaller cities in the south.

 When I arrived in Istanbul, a second mayoral election was in full swing..
 There were lots of posters, booklets, and related ephemera for the major political parties.
 I personally was able to collect some of these materials, which will be added to our growing Turkish political ephemera collection.